JuliaData/DataFrames.jl/docs/src/lib/indexing.md

 * a colon `:`;
 * an exclamation mark `!`.

-Additionally it is allowed to index into an `AbstractDataFrame` using a two dimensional `CartesianIndex`.
+Additionally it is allowed to index into an `AbstractDataFrame` using a two-dimensional `CartesianIndex`.

 In the descriptions below `df` represents a `DataFrame`, `sdf` is a `SubDataFrame` and `dfr` is a `DataFrameRow`.